 - Turn off lights, heater, and all other electronic loads before jump-starting.
 You should also set the brakes in the park, make sure both cars’ batteries are the same voltage, and cover the vent caps of both batteries with a damp cloth.

 - Connect one red (+) clamp to the positive (+) labeled post on the dead battery.
 Make sure there is a strong and secure connection to the post of the dead battery.

 - Connect the other red (+) clamp to the positive (+) post on the good battery, again making sure the connection is secure.

 - Connect the black (-) clamp to the negative (-) labeled post on the good battery.

 - Connect the last black negative (-) clamp to a clean, solid, and unpainted metal surface in the engine of the dead car to ground the circuit.
 Do not connect the black (-) cable to the dead battery itself, but as far away from the dead battery as possible.
 Connecting the clamp onto the battery can cause an explosion.

-- Start the car with the good engine and wait 2 to 3 minutes, then start the dead car.
+- Start the car with a good engine and wait for 2 to 3 minutes, then start the dead car.

 - The car that had a dead battery should continue running for at least 30 minutes to let the battery recharge properly.

 In the event of a Battery Related Injury: